Table of Contents

 What is a Site in ChekRite?

 ChekRite uses sites to group together assets and employees.
 This is generally a separate physical location but not always.
-When you pair the ChekRite app to your portal you can only pair it to one site.
+When you pair the ChekRite app to your portal you pair it to just the sites a device will need.
+This is usually just a single site for most users but in some cases, you may want to pair the device to multiple sites.
 This reduces the amount of data that the device has to sync down to the ChekRite app each time.

 In addition, sites are used to: